-] ee Months Ended ary 31, 2004 As a % of Segment Net Revenue rree Months Ended uary 31, 2003 (in thousa As a % of Segment Net Revenue ; \$Change % Change eBusiness and Fulfillment \$ 94,139 94% \$ 110,549 93% \$ (16,410) (15)%
+Three Months Ended April 30, 2004 As a % of Segment Net Revenue Three Months Ended April 30, 2003 (in thousands As a % of Segment Net Revenue \$Change % Change eBusiness and Fulfillment \$ 100,352 95% \$ 98,582 93% \$ 1,770 2%

-Total \$ 94,139 94% \$ 110,549 92% \$ (16,410) (15)%
+Total \$ 100,352 95% \$ 98,582 93% \$ 1,770 2%

 Cost of revenue consists primarily of expenses related to the cost of products purchased for sale or distribution as well as salaries and benefit expenses, consulting and contract labor costs, fulfillment and shipping costs, and applicable facilities costs.
-The Company's cost of revenue decreased as a result of lower revenues in the three months ended January 31, 2004 as compared to the same period in the prior fiscal year.
-Cost of revenue as a percentage of net revenue in the eBusiness and Fulfillment segment was approximately 94% and 93% for the three months ended January 31, 2004 and January 31, 2003, respectively.
-The Company's gross margin percentages within the eBusiness and Fulfillment segment were approximately 6% and 7% for the three months ended January 31, 2004 and 2003, respectively.
-The decrease in the Company's gross margins as a percentage of revenue was primarily attributable to three factors: (1) a mix shift in product distributed in Europe for a large customer, (2) reduced product shipments in the U.S. for a software customer, and (3) a price concession provided on a major contract.
+The Company's cost of revenue increased as a result of higher material costs in the three months ended April 30, 2004 as compared to the same period in the prior fiscal year.
+Cost of revenue as a percentage of net revenue in the eBusiness and Fulfillment segment was approximately 95% and 93% for the three months ended April 30, 2004 and April 30, 2003, respectively.
+The Company's gross margin percentages within the eBusiness and Fulfillment segment were approximately 5% and 7% for the three months ended April 30, 2004 and April 30, 2003, respectively.
+The decrease in the Company's gross margins as a percentage of revenue was primarily attributable to three factors: (1) a mix shift in product distributed in Europe for a large customer, (2) reduced product shipments in the U.S. for a software customer, and (3) pricing reductions provided on a major customer program.
 The Company remains focused on margin improvement through cost reductions and asset and employee productivity gains, in order to improve the profitability of our business and maintain our competitive position.
-We are reacting to margin and pricing pressures in several ways, including efforts to lower our cost to service customers, move work to lower-cost venues, establish facilities closer to our customers to gain efficiencies, and add other service offerings at higher margins.
+We are reacting to margin and pricing pressures in several ways, including efforts to lower our cost to service customers, moving work to lower-cost venues, establishing facilities closer to our customers to gain efficiencies, and adding other service offerings at higher margins.
+The Company anticipates that the acquisition of Modus will have a favorable impact on the Company's gross margins within the next fiscal year.